Global H\"{o}lder solvability of second order elliptic equations with locally integrable lower-order coefficients: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Prof. AIKAWA Hiroaki for suggestions to improve the presentation of the paper.
-This work was supported by JST CREST (doi:10.13039/501100003382) Grant Number JPMJCR18K3, JSPS KAKENHI (doi:10.13039/501100001691) Grant Number 23H03798 and the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.
+The author would like to thank Prof. Hiroaki Aikawa for his valuable suggestions to improve the presentation of the paper.
+The author also appreciates the helpful comments of the anonymous referee and the editor.
+This work was supported by JST CREST (doi:10.13039/501100003382) Grant Number JPMJCR18K3 and JSPS KAKENHI (doi:10.13039/501100001691) Grant Number 23H03798.
+The author also acknowledges the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.
+This version of the manuscript has been proofread by ChatGPT to improve the language quality.